detunized/blog/content/posts/12-git-fu-merge-multiple-repos-with-linear-history.md

 done
 ```

 Let's go over it piece by piece.
-First, I import a repo into its own branch. `lastpass` repo would end up in a branch named `lastpass`.
+First, I import a repo into its own branch.
+The repo named `lastpass` end up in a branch named `lastpass`.
 Nothing difficult so far.

 ```bash
 git remote add $repo $REPO_DIR/repo